Celsius, BlockFi, and Voyager: What Went Wrong and Lessons Learned

 The combined losses across these three platforms were staggering:

-• BlockFi: Over $1 billion in estimated customer losses (exact figures from ongoing proceedings)
+- BlockFi: Over $1 billion in estimated customer losses

 These figures represent customer deposits that were frozen and subject to bankruptcy proceedings.
-Recovery rates have varied:
+Recovery rates have varied significantly:

-Critical Lesson: In a crypto platform bankruptcy, depositors are typically treated as unsecured creditors.
-This means they are near the bottom of the priority list, behind secured creditors, employees, and administrative expenses.
-Recovery of full deposits is rare.
+In a crypto platform bankruptcy, depositors are typically treated as unsecured creditors.
+This means they're near the bottom of the priority list, behind secured creditors, employees, and administrative expenses.
+Coming from traditional banking, this was one of the most shocking realizations for me.

 The Contagion Effect

-One of the most important lessons from 2022 was how interconnected the crypto lending ecosystem was.
-The failures cascaded:
+One of the most important lessons from 2022 was how interconnected the crypto lending ecosystem had become.
+The failures cascaded in exactly the way we've seen in traditional financial crises:

-1. Terra/Luna collapse caused massive losses for funds and platforms exposed to the ecosystem.
+- Terra/Luna collapse caused massive losses for funds and platforms exposed to the ecosystem

-2. Three Arrows Capital, heavily exposed to Terra, defaulted on billions in loans from crypto lenders.
+- Three Arrows Capital, heavily exposed to Terra, defaulted on billions in loans from crypto lenders

-3. Celsius and Voyager, exposed to 3AC and facing their own liquidity crises, froze withdrawals and filed for bankruptcy.
+- Celsius and Voyager, exposed to 3AC and facing their own liquidity crises, froze withdrawals

-4. FTX appeared to rescue BlockFi but then collapsed itself due to fraud.
+- FTX appeared to rescue BlockFi but then collapsed itself due to fraud

-5. BlockFi, dependent on FTX, filed for bankruptcy.
+- BlockFi, dependent on FTX, filed for bankruptcy

 This chain reaction demonstrated that centralized crypto lending had developed the same kind of systemic risk that caused the 2008 financial crisis — without the regulatory framework, deposit insurance, or lender-of-last-resort mechanisms that limit damage in traditional finance.